ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 >> wget https://github.com/PrestaShop/PrestaShop/archive/1.7.8.8.tar.gz
 >> ```
 >>
->> **1.7.8.8** is the latest version of PrestaShop available as of the date.
-Replace this value with the one you want to install.
+>> **1.7.8.8** is the latest version of PrestaShop available to date.
+Replace this value with the version you want to install.
 >>

-- Unzip the source files of your CMS into your "root folder" using the command corresponding to the CMS you have chosen:
+- Unpack the source files of your CMS into your root folder using the command corresponding to the CMS you have chosen:

 > [!tabs]
 > **WordPress**